 Are you writing a song a week?
 Do you want to be a songwriter?
 Here’s why you need to be writing every week.

 I am going to preface this by saying it took me five years to get to the steady consistency of writing a song a week.
 I spent years, on again, off again, shelving my time into meticulous schedules, struggling to complete one song each week.
 Hours stacked on hours, and I would rake through my brain, searching for every last idea, story, and melody that I could spin into a golden song (fool's gold mostly)!
 After years of etching ideas into notebooks, twisting them into songs, and flooding sheets of paper, my decent writing began to shift into good writing.
-Then, after crafting hundreds of songs, writing for over a decade, and receiving a degree in music, I became a better songwriter.
+Then, after crafting hundreds of songs, writing for over a decade, and earning a degree in music, I finally started to get good at songwriting.

 So, you ask, why would I write a song a week?
 Maybe you even protest: It’s best to write when inspiration calls!
 Here are some reasons why consistency is a key component to improving your songwriting skills.